Lalitha Taylor is an award-winning registered dietitian and a Dietitians of Canada National Spokesperson.

 Lalitha has been the recipient of multiple prestigious awards including the following:

-2) a Dietitians of Canada 2016 "Association Catalyst" Member Recognition Award for exceptional contribution to the advancement of the dietetics profession as nominated by her peers; and
+2) a Dietitians of Canada 2016 "Association Catalyst" Member Recognition Award for exceptional contribution to the advancement of the dietetics profession as nominated by her peers;

 Lalitha completed a Bachelor of Science degree in Food and Nutritional Science from the University of Alberta.
 She is a member of Dietitians of Canada and the College of Dietitians of Alberta.

 In her spare time, Lalitha enjoys ball hockey, soccer, running, and road-biking.
-She was the gold medal winner in the 2015 Alberta Triathlon Association Age Group Championship Series in Duathlon for Women 30-39 years old and also represented Canada at the 2015 Duathlon Age-Group World Championship.
+She was the gold medal winner in the 2015 Alberta Triathlon Association Age Group Championship Series in Duathlon for Women 30-39 years old and also represented Canada at the 2015 and 2017 Duathlon Age-Group World Championships.
 She adores a delicious meal with her husband and she loves being a mom and creating concoctions with her daughter in the kitchen.